 Developments such as DNA testing, modern identification documents and procedures, and global communication mean that some kinds of stories that we used to take for granted wouldn’t be credible today.
 So in some ways, today’s writers have more considerations than ever if they’re to sustain credibility.
 At the same time though, new realities have made possible all sorts of new kinds of storylines.

 What about you?
 Are you bothered by lapses in credibility (e.g. ‘You know she had a mobile; why didn’t she call for help?’).
 If you’re a writer, how do you address the issue?

-*NOTE: The title of this post is the title of a Moody Blues song.
+*NOTE: The title of this post is a line from Billy Joel’s Modern Woman.